Though we are all excited about the stirrings of spring, with this change of season comes … the pollen.

-Hot Pepper Jelly is another holiday favorite that was a local home made gift to my mom at the holidays; and she always had it on hand with creme cheese and ritz crackers.
-This year my daughter Nyssa gave me some locally made balsamic pepper jelly.
+Hot Pepper Jelly is another holiday favorite that was a local homemade gift for my mom at the holidays.
+She always had it on hand with cream cheese and Ritz crackers.
+This year, my daughter Nyssa gave me some locally-made balsamic pepper jelly.
 I thought this would be a great time to continue exploring aromatic creations like my recent aromatic medicinal honeys.

-I decided to play with adding essential oils to see what may work best.
+I decided to play around and added essential oils to see what may work best.

 First, I separated it into three samples and heated just slightly so it was easier to blend.

-Then, I picked my three oils to add.
-The oils I chose were: sweet orange, lime and cinnamon bark (just for an extra kick).
+Then, I picked three oils to add.
+The oils I chose were: Sweet orange, Lime, and Cinnamon Bark (just for an extra kick).

-I added 1 drop each to 2oz sample.
-It is important to keep dilutions low, using only what is needed for effect.
-Believe me, these oils are pretty potent so you won’t need much.
+I added one drop each to 2oz samples.
+It’s important to keep dilutions low, using only what is needed for effect.
+Believe me, these oils are pretty potent, so you won’t need much.
 And you are keeping it safe.

 Lime won out!

-Orange had a “orange cleaner” overtone of limonene, and cinnamon was okay but not over refreshing lime with this pepper jelly with balsamic vinegar.
-Taste tested by my husband, we agreed lime wins!
+Orange had a limonene “orange cleaner” overtone, and Cinnamon was okay.
+However, Lime was very refreshing with this balsamic pepper jelly.
+Taste-tested by my husband, we agreed that Lime wins!

-To use I spread on cracker with cream cheese, though you can use any soft cheese like brie also.
-Add it a croissant or use as a glaze on veggies or meats!
+To use, I spread on cracker with cream cheese.
+You can use any soft cheeses, like brie for example.
+Add it to a croissant or use as a glaze on veggies or meats!